sodabubblewine/sodabubblewine.github.io/README.md

 8. What I call 'free sentences' are called by Quine, and most others, as 'open sentences'.

-9. The shift in terminology is justified by noting that what once went as an open sentence, e.g. 'x is a member of y', was either taken as a closed sentence where the free variables 'x' and 'y' were playing the part of names (singular terms) purporting to designate one and only one item throughout a given logical demonstration, or where properly paraphrased as predicates by supplmenting a suppresed prefix of predicate abstraction, e.g. 'x and y are such that x is a member of y'.
+9. The shift in terminology is justified by noting that what once went as an open sentence, e.g. 'x is a member of y', was either taken as a closed sentence where the free variables 'x' and 'y' were playing the part of names (singular terms) purporting to designate one and only one item throughout a given logical demonstration, or were properly paraphrased as predicates by supplmenting a suppresed prefix of predicate abstraction, e.g. 'x and y are such that x is a member of y'.

 10. Thus, a free sentence is free to be the component of a predicate abstract or to stand alone as a proper (closed) sentence containing proper names (singular terms).